mohammed-salloum/CarOnline/README.md

 ### 🎓 University Project I (PR1) | March 2018

-A full-stack web platform for car sales and rentals, developed as part of a university graduation project.
+CarOnline is a full-stack web platform for car sales and rentals, developed as part of a university graduation project.
 The system allows users to list vehicles for sale or rent and browse listings with advanced privacy controls.

 ---